pqe-develop/pqe-admin/README.md

 php artisan route:cache
 php artisan route:list

-php artisan serve
+php artisan serve (to test)

+-- you can use to get started
+- src/resources/views/templates/home.blade.php => template to copy for home blade
+- src/Controllers/template-HomeController.php => template to copy for Home Controlling (to adapt)
+- src/Toolkit => all js/css for bootstrap
+- src/resources/lang/en => for labeling in english

 # Usage

-/login => to login page
+url(/login) => to login page

-/admin => to open admin menu
+url(/admin) => to open admin menu with _blank to open in another windows

 # Samples